XPushilova/Metagenomic/README.md

-# Metagenomic Analysis of the Gastrointestinal Tract of Domestic Kuru
+# Metagenomic Analysis of the Gastrointestinal Tract of Domestic Chicken

 ## Project Description